MKme/Machine-Learning/README.md

 # Machine-Learning
 Eric's Fun with various flavors of machine learning on Arduino and other microcontrollers to Raspberry Pi.
 It is now possible to run ML directly on microcontroller hardware using only kilobytes of memory.
-The Arduino Nano 33 BLE is directly sported as well as Pi
+The Arduino Nano 33 BLE is directly sported as well as RP2040 from Raspberry Pi foundation.

 ## Hardware Used: